Yu-Haikuo/PID-Control/README.md

 ## Design of PID Control

-The PID Control Algorithm is implemented in `BotControl::pidAlgorithm()` in BotControl.cpp.
+The PID Control Algorithm is implemented in `BotControl::pidAlgorithm()` in `BotControl.cpp`.
 First, the algorithm calculates `Dx` and `Dy` as the `x` and `y` distance of husky robot to the pillar.
 Then, it saves the current forward and angular error as `error_forward_prev` and `error_angle_prev`.
 After that, it calculates and updates forward and angular error, regularizes the error angle within `[-p, p]`, obtains corresponding integral and derivative items with previously saved forward and angular error, and finally gets the control signal – `trans_angle_` and `trans_forward_`, and publishes all results.
 In my design of PID Control Algorithm, **only Proportional Control (P Control) is involved.**

 ## Result